-- Island Pacific Australia Segment Revenue growth would need to decrease by more than 5% than currently budgeted for before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant. - Island Pacific US/UK/India Segment Revenue growth would need to decrease by more than 27% than currently budgeted for before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant. - AdvanceRetail Segment Revenue growth would need to decrease by more than 8% than currently budgeted for before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant. - Intelligent Retail Segment Revenue growth would need to decrease by more than 4% than currently budgeted for before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant.
+Island Pacific US/UK/India Segment Revenue growth would need to decrease by more than 22% than currently budgeted for before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant.

+AdvanceRetail/Island Pacific Australia Segment Revenue growth would need to decrease by more than 1% than currently budgeted for before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant.

+Intelligent Retail Segment Revenue growth would need to decrease by more than 5% than currently budgeted for before goodwill and other intangible assets would need to be impaired, with all other assumptions remaining constant.